MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 * **During design phase**

   Review the [store validation guidelines specific to apps published with linked SaaS offers](~/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#apps-linked-to-saas-offer) early in your app's life cycle (design phase) to ensure that you build your app in alignment with the store requirements and [Microsoft Commercial Marketplace policies applicable to Teams apps linked to SaaS offers](/legal/marketplace/certification-policies#11405-teams-app-linked-to-software-as-a-service-saas-offers).
-If you build your app in line with these guidelines, this will prevent any rework due to non-adherence to store policies.
+If you build your app in line with these guidelines, then it will prevent any rework due to non-adherence to store policies.

 * **Prior to app submission**